chethu/Design-Patterns/README.md

 Singleton design pattern is used when we need to ensure that only one object of a particular class is Instantiated.
 That single instance created is responsible to coordinate actions across the application.

+Lazy Initialization in Singleton : GetInstance Property is responsible for the Singleton Instance creation.
+Singleton object is not instantiated until and unless GetInstance is invoked.
+Hence, there is a delay in instance creation till the GetInstance is accessed.
+This Delay in Instance creation is called Lazy Initialization.

+How to use Multithreads in Singleton : The lazy initialization works perfectly well when we invoke the GetInstance in a Single threaded approach.
+However, there is a chance that we may end up creating multiple instances when multiple threads invoke the GetInstance at the same time.

+This Thread racing situation causes thread safety issues in Singleton Initialization and further the current code ends up in creating multiple instances of Singleton objects in memory.

+How to implement a Thread Safe singleton class : Locks are the best way to control thread race condition and they help us to overcome the present situation.